Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The bottle-carry models can usually handle one or two 20- to 25-ounce bottles, which may be more than enough for your needs, especially if you’ve already got a bottle on the bike.
 Both the Fox Standard Hip Pack and the Patagonia Dirt Roamer can carry two bottles in sleeves on either side of the storage compartment.

-The PNW Rover comes with one detachable bottle holder, and you can add a second if you need to.
-The Bontrager Rapid Pack can only carry one bottle, but it does so very securely in the center of the pack between the storage pockets.
+The Outdoor Research Freewheel 2.5L is designed to fit a single bottle if you like.
+Similarly, the High Above Venture can be purchased with a Fidlock magnetic bottle or a bottle sleeve.
+The Bontrager Rapid Pack can also only carry one bottle, but it does so very securely in the center of the pack between the storage pockets.

 Compared to hydration bladders, bottles are super easy to fill and clean.
 For those packs that can carry two bottles, you can almost get the same amount of water capacity as a pack with a 1.5-liter bladder.
 For most of these packs, it’s also pretty easy to reach back and pull the bottles out of the pack for drinking, but not quite as easy as reaching a hose up to your mouth while riding.
 And, while most bottle holders are quite secure, there is the chance they could bounce out over super rough terrain or in a crash.